CharlesIXofFrance/terrarium/README.md

 # Terrarium

 Terrarium is a modern platform for building and managing professional communities, with a focus on job opportunities and career development.
-It provides a comprehensive suite of tools for community administrators, members, and employers to create valuable professional networks.
+It provides a comprehensive suite of tools for community owners, members, and employers to create valuable professional networks.

 ## 🌟 Key Features

-### For Community Administrators
+### For Community Owners

 - **Custom Job Boards**: Create and manage dedicated job boards with customizable filters
 - **Community Management**: Comprehensive tools for member management and engagement